Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** None
+**Targeted defense:** None

 **Duration:** Instant

 </div>

 Your visage warps and shifts, appearing as a horrifying creature.
-Make a Presence attack against each creature within range.
+Make a special attack against Presence against each creature within range.
 If you hit, apply one stack of frightened.

 ### Genesis of Horror - Miracle